We often hear from users who feel overwhelmed by WordPress shortcodes.

 If you want to create your own custom Gutenberg blocks, you can follow our step-by-step tutorial on how to create custom Gutenberg blocks in WordPress.

 We hope this article helped you learn how to add a shortcode in WordPress.
-You may also want to see our guide on how to create a custom WordPress theme without writing any code and our expert pick of the best drag-and-drop WordPress page builder plugins.
+You may also want to see our guide on how to show and hide text in WordPress posts with the toggle effect and our tutorial on how to copy and paste in WordPress without formatting issues.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.